vishalmusale/Grokking-Modern-System-Design-Interview/Design Youtube/The Reality Is More Complicated/README.md

 3. Question: Why didn’t we discuss and estimate resources for video comments and likes?

 Concurrent users’ comments on videos are roughly at the same complexity as designing a messaging system.
-We’ll discuss that problem elsewhere in the course.
+We’ll discuss that problem in System Design: WhatsApp.

 4. Question: How to manage unexpected spikes in system load?